 The R. Gordon Kean Professorship of Law was established in 1993 by the LSU Board of Supervisors.
 Contributions from family and friends of the late R. Gordon Kean, Jr. made this professorship possible.
 Mr. Kean was widely admired and respected for his distinguished career and contributions to the legal profession and to Louisiana State University.
 He taught for many years as an adjunct member of the law faculty.
 Mr. Kean was an expert on local government law and served as Parish Attorney for many years.
 He was also one of the earliest environmental lawyers in Louisiana.
-Joseph Bockrath is the first incumbent of this chair.

 The Oliver P. Stockwell Professorship of Law was established by the LSU Board of Supervisors in 1993.
 This professorship was recently established by the family of Oliver P. Stockwell in recognition of his accomplishments in the field of law in the State of Louisiana.
 Mr. Stockwell was also widely admired and respected throughout America for his many contributions to his community and his service as chairman of the LSU Board of Supervisors.
 His leadership in establishing the Law Center as a separate unit of the LSU System is one of the most important events in the history of the Law Center.
-Saul Litvinoff is the first incumbent of this chair.

 The Joe W. Sanders-Law Alumni Association Professor of Law was established by the LSU Board of Supervisors in 1995 in honor of the late Chief Justice Joe W. Sanders, member of the Law Class of 1938.
 This professorship was made possible by the generous donation made by Mrs. Joe W. (Marie) Sanders and the many contributors of the Law Alumni Association.
-Warren L. Mengis is the first incumbent of this chair.

 The Liskow and Lewis Professor of Law was established by the LSU Board of Supervisors in 1995.
 This professorship was made possible by the generous contributions of the members of the Liskow and Lewis Law Firm.
-The first incumbent of the chair is Wendell H. Holmes.

 The J. Dawson Gasquet Professorship was established by the LSU Board of Supervisors in 1996, through the generosity of his wife, Mrs. Theresa Gasquet, in honor of his distinguished legal career and public service.
 Mr. Gasquet was a member of the Law Class of 1955.
-John V. White is the first incumbent of this chair.

 The James E. and Betty M. Phillips Professor of Law was established by the LSU Board of Supervisors in 1996.
 This professorship was made possible by the generous donation made by Mr. and Mrs. Phillips.
 James E. Phillips received his law degree from LSU in 1963 and held the highest corporate counsel rank by any LSU law graduate.
-The first incumbent of this chair is Kenneth M. Murchison

 The Harry S. Redmon, Jr. Professor of Law was established by the LSU Board of Supervisors in 1996 by the law firm of Phelps Dunbar.
 Harry S. Redmon, Jr., senior partner at the New Orleans law firm of Phelps Dunbar is a 1959 graduate of the Law Center and is widely admired and respected throughout America for his many contributions to the community, to Louisiana, to the legal profession, and to LSU.
-The first incumbent of this chair was Jay S. Bybee.
-John M. Church is the incumbent of this chair.